thomaspaulin/blog.thomaspaulin.me/content/posts/2020/blog-design-notes.md

 tags: ["blog", "design", "hugo", "themes"]
 draft: false
 ---
+**UPDATE 2021-05-24: I have since removed the blog subdomain.
+All blog.thomaspaulin.me links should redirect you to [thomaspaulin.me](thomaspaulin.me) automatically.**

 Herein you will find the thought process behind this blog site's theme.